ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 domain without having to understand the details of any technologies and domains.

 REQ-GRAPH-TRAVERSAL:
+: Topology graph traversal.
-: Topology graph traversal.to support both network path queries and other specific use case queries.
+: SIMAP must be optimized for graph traversal to support both network path queries and other specific use case queries.
 This means that the SIMAP must provide an efficient means to retrieve network paths, to accommodate the difficulty operators experiences when retrieving network paths via the chain termination-point->link->termination-point, without having a direct adjacency relation.